 Since September 2014, when MASH started installations, we have achieved:

-- Five free solar systems donated to local community groups
+- Five free solar systems (just over 20kW) donated to schools and buildings used by community groups

 - High levels of customer satisfaction.